NextBasketRepurchaseRecommendation/Next-Basket-Repurchase-Recommendation-an-Empirical-Study-and-a-Proposed-Approach/Readme.md

-# Pre-processing and Partitioning Datasets for ''Next Basket Repurchase Recommendation - an Empirical Study and a Proposed Approach"
+# Pre-processing and Partitioning Datasets for ''Personalized Cadence Awareness for Next Basket Recommendation"

-This repository contains code for pre-processing and partitioning the datasets used in the Paper ''Next Basket Repurchase Recommendation - an Empirical Study and a Proposed Approach".
+This repository contains code for pre-processing and partitioning the datasets used in the Paper ''Personalized Cadence Awareness for Next Basket Recommendation".

 ## Datasets